Keweenaw Point Trail!

-Phase 1: Open!
 2.6 miles of singletrack carved into the rocky hillside featuring occassional views of Fort Wilkins Historic State Park.
 The trail begins on Manganese Road just past the parking pull-off for Manganese Falls just south of town.
 Whereas most trails require grading soils to build a sustainable tread, Phase I required grading solid rock!
 This intermediate trail has a few small rock drops/ascents as it traverses the ridge over Lake Fanny Hooe.
 It is a bit tougher than average but is quite a lot more fun than your usual 'rocky & rooty' trail.
 After crossing Vulcan Creek, the trail embarks on perhaps its most impressive feature: the longest boardwalk you've ever seen!
-Eventually the trail pops out on Mandan Road a bit past the end of US-41.
+This 1/4 mile boardwalk traverses a dense cedar forest that would be impassable without.
+Eventually the trail exits onto Mandan Road a short distance past the end of US-41.

-Phase 2: Open!!
-Beginning where Phase I left off, you'll begin your journey along Mandan Road before riding the rugged two-track out past The Nature Conservancy's Mary Macdonald Preserve at Horseshoe Harbor.
-After about 3 miles you'll reach the beginning of some of the most remote singletrack you'll ever ride!
-Phase II's 6-mile intermediate course twists and turns its way through Michigan DNR land, alternating between solid rock and dirt hard pack.
-The trail is best ridden west to east but maintains its fun-factor even on the return journey.
-Two short, skinny bridges about halfway through are about the hardest obstacles you'll face on your journey.
+So begins some of the most remote singletrack you'll ever ride!
+Phase 2's 5.5-mile intermediate route twists and turns its way through primarily public land, alternating between solid rock and dirt hard pack.
+Though it trends downhill the closer you get to the lake, the trail maintains its fun-factor even on the return journey.
+The two skinny bridges that once struck fear into the hearts of riders were replaced in 2020 with properly wide spans perfect for any user.
 This is a very approachable trail and fun for all levels of riding!
 Once you've wound your way around the deep woods the trail spits you out at High Rock Bay, the proverbial end of the Keweenaw Peninsula.
 A bumpy rock garden followed by a sand pit greets you at the trail's end and can be easily walked to avoid the toughest portions.
 Think of it as Mother Nature's way of saying "No further!"
 Be sure to pack a snack and your camera, because the views from High Rock Bay are some of the best around.